Census of Population

 After statistically analyzing the results of the 2019 Census Test and considering costs, operational factors and safeguards against quality loss, Statistics Canada made recommendations to the government, which determined the final content of the 2021 Census questionnaire.

 This survey is a census with a cross-sectional design.

-Data are collected for all units of the target population; therefore, no sampling is done.
+Demographic information is collected from 100% of the population.
+Data are collected for all units (dwellings) of the target population, therefore no sampling is done.

 Responding to this survey is mandatory.